 Beyond the mechanics, flutes are inherently special thanks to the cultural expectations that come with them.
 They lack the technical qualifications required of a wine glass, but honestly, how beautiful and fun are they to hold?
 To sip from?
 The point of a celebration is to do things that might be outside the normal realm of practicality, so we can appreciate the use of a flute for this purpose, even if it is not always the best glass to use.

-One fascinating thing about glassware is that what makes a good glass occasionally depends on when you live.
-NotCot has a very cool article that touches on the evolution of Champagne stemware.
 It’s currently very in vogue to serve sparkling wine in a coupe, a short glass with a wide brim.
 As far as our experts are concerned, they’ve unanimously declared them the absolute worst thing to drink Champagne out of, though their shape remains strangely alluring and is great for cocktails.

-Speer comments, “Flutes have been the traditional glass for Champagne for a while now, and were originally designed to combat the problem presented by the coupe, which was the Champagne glass you see in all the old movies.
+Speer commented, “Flutes have been the traditional glass for Champagne for a while now, and were originally designed to combat the problem presented by the coupe, which was the Champagne glass you see in all the old movies.
 Those glasses are horrible for the nose, because you can’t swirl the wine at all, and horrible for the bubbles, ’cause they’re so wide and shallow the bubbles dissipate really quickly.
 That being said, they are a lot of fun to drink out of for whatever reason.”

-Gouze adds, “I grew up in France and my family always had coupes to serve Champagne, but years later and being a little bit more savvy in wine knowledge I realize that it’s definitely not something you would want to use for more precious Champagnes.
+Gouze added, “I grew up in France and my family always had coupes to serve Champagne, but years later and being a little bit more savvy in wine knowledge I realize that it’s definitely not something you would want to use for more precious Champagnes.
 The problem with the coupes is basically that they get the Champagne to go flat very quickly.”

-“I think they’re gorgeous,” agrees Chang.
+“I think they’re gorgeous,” agreed Chang.
 “I think they’re great for classic cocktails.
 But as quickly as the bubbles dissipate, even in the style of glass that I’m recommending to you—a Sauvignon Blanc glass—it’s even crazier in a coupe; you don’t get anything.”

 Scientific American reported on a study that endeavored to see if this was scientifically correct.
 The conclusion was “that there was a much higher concentration of carbon dioxide in the tall flute than the broad coupe.”

 In addition to shape, we tested to see if glasses with nucleation sites performed better.
-Though they don’t advertise it as aggressively as Schott does, both Riedels have etchings as well.
+Though they don’t advertise it as aggressively as the Schott does, both Riedels have etchings as well.

 I washed the glasses, polished them, and blew each one out with canned air to ensure the insides were spotless (so bubbles wouldn’t form on particles of dust).
-I filled each glass with two ounces of Prosecco, an easy-to-find, well-loved, and inexpensive varietal.
+I filled each glass with 2 ounces of Prosecco, an easy-to-find, well-loved, and inexpensive varietal.
 This particular Prosecco was made using the Charmat process.
 All bottles were chilled to 42 degrees Fahrenheit.
 I backlit the ever-loving hell out of ’em, and then I observed the streams.

-The bubbles in A and D form all over the glass, and in D we’ve even got a couple big fat ones taking form.
+The bubbles in A and D form all over the glass, and in D we’ve even got a couple of big fat ones taking form.
 This might look cool, but is less desirable because it lets the gas escape from everywhere, and you don’t want it escaping in chunks.